Carbon-Twelve-C12/quantera/README.md

 Based on our progress, we are currently in Week 13 of our Implementation Plan.
 The next major milestones are:

 1. **Weeks 13-14**: Complete frontend interfaces for liquidity pools and asset creation
+2. **Weeks 14-15**: Implement cross-chain functionality and white-label solutions
-2. **Weeks 14-15**: Comprehensive testing, security audits, and deployment preparation
+3. **Weeks 15-16**: Comprehensive testing, security audits, and deployment preparation
-3. **Weeks 15-17**: Environmental asset marketplace launch and partner onboarding
+4. **Weeks 16-18**: Marketplace launch and partner onboarding

-## Current Timeline

-Based on our progress, we are currently in Week 9 of our Implementation Plan.
-The next major milestones are:
+Previous milestones completed:

-1. **Weeks 9-10**: Complete backend services, API layer, and type system implementation
+- Backend services, API layer, and type system implementation
-2. **Weeks 10-12**: Implement frontend integration and WalletContext
+- Frontend integration and WalletContext implementation
-3. **Weeks 12-14**: Cross-chain functionality and white-label solutions
-4. **Weeks 14-16**: Comprehensive testing, security audits, and deployment preparation
-5. **Weeks 16-18**: Environmental asset marketplace launch and partner onboarding

 ## Competitive Positioning